nanocurrency/nano-docs/docs/running-a-node/test-network.md

 ## Getting test funds

 One you have a node up and running the ledger should bootstrap from the network quickly, and then you just need some test network specific Nano funds.
-We are currently working on a faucet setup to enable self-service options, but for now please reach out to `Zach - ATX#0646` and `argakiig#1783` on [Discord](https://chat.nano.org) or email [infrastructure@nano.org](mailto:integrations@nano.org) with the account number you would like funds distributed to for the test network.
+We are currently working on a faucet setup to enable self-service options, but for now please reach out to `argakiig#1783` on [Discord](https://chat.nano.org) or email [infrastructure@nano.org](mailto:integrations@nano.org) with the account number you would like funds distributed to for the test network.